Interactive Program Synthesis for Modeling Collaborative Physical Activities from Narrated Demonstrations: Results

 \subsection{User Experience on Teaching via Embodied Narrated Demonstrations (RQ1)}

+Users authored programs modeling diversity of tactics per scenario (refer to Supplement~\ref{supp:program_diversity}).
 95\% of the users agreed that it was easy to teach soccer tactics via narrated demonstrations (Fig.~\ref{fig:likert}).
 However, users also pointed out some limitations of the teaching interface, where two themes emerged.
 First, 8 out of 20 participants raised issues regarding the pre-scripted environment agents' behaviors not aligning with their expectations to provide realistic teaching.
 The pointed out unrealistic movement (linear/stiff paths, stationary or slow defenders) and timing/latency that diverged from typical live play.
 For example, one noted “Players can only run in linear paths… addition of curved paths would be more realistic” (P2).
 Another shared “I didn’t feel that I was actually under pressure… unrealistic how slow [defenders are] moving” (P15).
 The other theme related to the lack of real-time feedback from the system to the participants while they were teaching.
 A few participants wanted two‑way feedback/acknowledgment from avatars during the teaching phase.
 “There’s no feedback from the [VR] players… felt a little off compared to real life.”(P13) “It felt a little bit like I was talking to the void… [I wanted] some way of having… feedback.”
 (P18)